hennaoh/flexoki-for-xfce-terminal/README.md

 - Open xfce-terminal and go to *Edit*, then to *Preferences*.
 - From there go to the *Colours* tab and go down to *Presets*.
 The Flexoki theme should now be in the dropdown list under Presets.

-> [!Note] I used the lighter *300* colours for the dark theme, as opposed to the recommended *400*.
+> **NOTE:** I used the lighter *300* colours for the dark theme, as opposed to the recommended *400*.
 You can change the colours if you wish to.
 They're all on the flexoki site linked above.